 The decision was made.
 They wanted to make an English Sparkling Wine from traditional French grapes and they wanted a Frenchman to make it for them but they wanted it to be fresh and modern.
 In 2013 they planted their first vineyard with Pinot Noir, Pinto Meunier and Chardonnay.
 However, Carolyn also wanted to make a still white wine and so snuck in some Bacchus and her masterstroke of Pinot Gris.
 After three summers, they began to realise that the quality of their grapes was quite exceptional so, in 2015, they decided to plant a further two vineyards.

 They produced their first still white wine in 2015, their Brilliant Bacchus with a dash of Pinot Gris.
 It immediately won a Silver Medal at the Sommeliers Wine Awards 2017.
-Their second harvest in 2016 produced the same result this year.
-They are not sure whether their 2017 will produce the hat trick but they hope so.
+Their second harvest in 2016 produced the same result.
+2017 was a difficult harvest so they were not confident about the hat trick . . . but while it wasn’t a Silver Medal they were awarded the only English Bronze so they were very happy with that!

 Watch this vineyard.
 It’s small but you know the saying . . . ‘big things come in small packages’.